syncfusion-content/windowsforms-docs/WindowsForms/SfDataGrid/ColumnTypes.md

 ## Loading different DataSources for each row

-Different data sources can be loaded for each row of the [GridMultiSelectComboBoxColumn](https://help.syncfusion.com/cr/windowsforms/Syncfusion.SfDataGrid.WinForms~Syncfusion.WinForms.DataGrid.GridMultiSelectComboBoxColumn.html) by using the [DataSourceSelector](https://help.syncfusion.com/cr/cref_files/windowsforms/Syncfusion.SfDataGrid.WinForms~Syncfusion.WinForms.DataGrid.GridMultiSelectComboBoxColumn~IDataSourceSelector.html) property.
+Different data sources can be loaded to each row of [GridMultiSelectComboBoxColumn](https://help.syncfusion.com/cr/windowsforms/Syncfusion.SfDataGrid.WinForms~Syncfusion.WinForms.DataGrid.GridMultiSelectComboBoxColumn.html)  using the [DataSourceSelector](https://help.syncfusion.com/cr/cref_files/windowsforms/Syncfusion.SfDataGrid.WinForms~Syncfusion.WinForms.DataGrid.GridMultiSelectComboBoxColumn~IDataSourceSelector.html) property.

 ### Implementing IDataSourceSelector

-`DataSourceSelector` needs to implement [IDataSourceSelector](https://help.syncfusion.com/cr/windowsforms/Syncfusion.SfDataGrid.WinForms~Syncfusion.WinForms.DataGrid.GridMultiSelectComboBoxColumn~IDataSourceSelector.html) interface to implement the GetDataSource method that receives the following parameters,
+`DataSourceSelector` needs to implement [IDataSourceSelector](https://help.syncfusion.com/cr/windowsforms/Syncfusion.SfDataGrid.WinForms~Syncfusion.WinForms.DataGrid.GridMultiSelectComboBoxColumn~IDataSourceSelector.html) interface to implement the GetDataSource method that receives the following parameters:
-•	record – data object associated with row.
+•	Record – Data object associated with row.
-•	dataSource – Data context of data grid.
+•	DataSource – Data context of data grid.

-In the following code, DataSource of the `Ship City` column is returned based on `ShipCountry` column value by using the record and the data context of SfDataGrid passed to the `GetDataSource` method.
+In the following code, DataSource of the `ShipCity` column is returned based on the`ShipCountry` column value using the record and the data context of SfDataGrid passed to the `GetDataSource` method.

 {% tabs %}
 {% highlight c# %}